MyJineng/Project1/README.md

 	i.
 Make tables for year-to-year change in social media & internet usage over time ii.
 Plot the values together (double-bar graph or line graph) to see if they are similar as hypothesized

+Extraction, Loading, and Transformation:
+We chose the World Bank data for its reliability and comprehensive coverage of global internet usage.
+For social media usage, we gathered data reflecting the number of users worldwide from reputable sources.
+Our Python code played a crucial role in cleaning and preparing this data for analysis.
+We focused on the years 2014 to 2022 to capture recent trends and used Pandas for data manipulation and Matplotlib for visualization.

+Outcome:
+The analysis reveals that internet and social media penetration are closely correlated yet are influenced by a diverse range of factors including economic development, infrastructure availability, and societal norms.
+Key insights include:
+A consistent growth in global internet and social media users, with notable year-to-year fluctuations.
+The impact of global events on internet and social media usage rates.

 4.)
 Compare share of social media users by country (1) with share of top influencers on a given platform by country (5) (Andrew)

-Extraction, Loading, and Transformation: youtube, tiktok, and instagram.csv were loaded and compared against world.csv using a foreloop called mktsmall.csv.
+Extraction, Loading, and Transformation:
+Youtube, tiktok, and instagram.csv were loaded and compared against world.csv using a foreloop called mktsmall.csv.
 Next, the percentage of users using each type of platform was calculated.
 Then, a csv for each platforms top 1000 influencers was used to create dataframes.
 The data was then transformed into a count of influencers by country before being merged with mktsmall.
 Data was sourced from World Population Review (users and suicide rate) and Kaggle (top influencers).

+Outcome:
-Outcome: There are no releationships between share of top influencers and share of usage of a given social media platform.
+There are no releationships between share of top influencers and share of usage of a given social media platform.
 Although, the US dominates top social media users, there are some outliers such as South Korea (2nd) for Instagram and India (1st) for Youtube.
 Tiktok has a more dispursed distribution than Instagram and Youtube.
 It is interesting that South Korea has many bands and band members in the top 100 Instagram accounts but does not have a presence in Youtube since many of India's top Youtube channels are also music based.
 The market share of a social media platform does not seem to have an effect on the suicide rate, although Tiktok users as a % of social media users vs the suicide rtae has an R value of -0.56.